 The Witness Assistance Service works closely with agencies to ensure young witnesses and their carers receive counselling and support.

-The Supporting victims of crime guidelines and Supporting victims of Crime: Information for OOHC NGO caseworkers factsheets provide assistance to NGO out-of-home care service providers in understanding and meeting their responsibilities towards victims of crime.
+The Supporting victims of crime guidelines and Supporting victims of crime in Out-of-home care factsheets provide assistance to NGO out-of-home care service providers in understanding and meeting their responsibilities towards victims of crime.